pestphp/docs/plugins/laravel.md

 <a name="installation"></a>
 ## Installation

-Install the plugin using Composer:
+Install the Laravel Plugin via the Composer package manager:

 ```bash
 composer require pestphp/pest-plugin-laravel --dev